MariannBea/MariannBea.github.io/_posts/2021-09-23-covid-impact-on-education.md

 #### Covid's Impact on Education

 I was in Beijing getting ready to enjoy a Chinese New Year holiday when I first heard of Covid.
 As the parents of the students in my class came to pick their children, they told me to be careful.
 They said I shouldn't travel during the break because there was a new disease in China and to stay inside as much as possible.
 At first, I thought they were overreacting.
 It turns out they weren't.
 I watched in horror as the Covid numbers went from a little over 800 to over 10000 in a week.
 I continued to watch in the following weeks as the numbers rose exponentially.
 More and more people seemed to be going into the hospital, but no one was coming out.
-More and more people seemed to be dying, though.
+However, many people seemed to be dieing.
 I started to get nervous.

 Soon our school was closed indefinitely, and we began online learning.
 By the end of the next month, there were 100,000 cases, and Covid was detected in other countries.
 I have continued to follow the effect that Covid has had around the world, regularly reading about how different societies have reacted to it and how it is has affected the people living there.
 As a teacher, I have also been particularly interested in its effect on students and teachers.